djangodeployment/django-deployment-book/03-users-and-directories.rst

 We are going to place your project inside ``/opt``.
 This is a standard directory for program files that are not part of the operating system.
 (The ones that are installed by the operating system go to ``/usr``.)
-So, clone or otherwise copy your django project in ``/opt/$DJANGO_PROJECT`` or in ``/opt/$REPOSITORY_ROOT``.
+So, clone or otherwise copy your Django project in ``/opt/$DJANGO_PROJECT`` or in ``/opt/$REPOSITORY_ROOT``.
 Do this **as the root user**.
 Create the virtualenv for your project **as the root user** as well: